Obioye

-Obioye was the twenty-ninth Ogiso ('King') of Igodomigodo, an early kingdom of the Benin Empire.
+Obioye was the third ruler of the Ohuede dynasty and the twenty-ninth Ogiso ('King') of Igodomigodo, an early kingdom of the Benin Empire.
 Born and raised in the rural community of Ihinmwirin as the eldest son of Idugioduwa (later Ogiso Oduwa), he had little urban or aristocratic experience before his accession.
 His short reign was dominated by a severe, kingdom-wide famine (commonly dated c.
 1119) and runaway inflation; contemporary sources record widespread hardship, migration and the collapse of customary tribute and guild support systems.
 In response Obioye ordered the seizure of privately held cowries to restrict money supply (known as Igho Obioye ('Obioye's money' or 'hard currency')) and urged subjects to practise austere consumption with the proclamation Le ne ukhunmwu ('flee the inflation'); these measures failed to restore food supplies and provoked resistance from merchants and nobles.

 Contemporary chroniclers like Osarẹn Boniface Ọmọregie judged Obioye ill-suited to active kingship—he is remembered in the royal bardic tradition as "Obioye who knew not how to act the king"—and he died isolated in 1121.
 He was succeeded by his son Arigho, whose subsequent fiscal and trade measures are credited with attempting to stabilise the kingdom's economy.

 Early life and background

 Obioye was from Ihinmwirin, a rural community in Igodomigodo (modern-day Benin Kingdom).
 (Note: The Kingdom of Benin no longer functions as a political state, but the Oba of Benin continues to preside over a traditional kingdom and holds an advisory role within the governance of Benin City, Nigeria.)
 He was the firstborn of Idugioduwa, who later became Ogiso Oduwa (c.
 1112).
-When Idugioduwa moved to the city to work as an ironsmith at Ugboha — an event dated to the reign of Ogiso Odoligie — Obioye remained in Ihinmwirin to manage farmland and maintain agricultural activities.
+When Idugioduwa moved to the city to work as an ironsmith at Ugboha, during the reign of Ogiso Odoligie, Obioye remained in Ihinmwirin to manage farmland and maintain agricultural activities.
 This was before the introduction, during Ohuede's reign, of the Ugbo Owinna ('guildworkers' farms') system, in which each village farmer allocated a plot for royal city artisans to harvest at year's end.

 He grew up in a rural farming setting.
 Unlike his grandfather Ohuede, he did not hold the title of Senior Noble; he did not have the same urban exposure as his father and did not train in artisan work, focusing on subsistence agriculture.
 Even after his father became Ogiso, Obioye only occasionally visited the royal court and did not reside permanently at the palace in Uhunmwidunmwu.